kanors-emr/VerveStacks-docs/community/open-use-movement.rst

 These are the questions practitioners bring to energy system models.
 To answer them credibly, a model must see both the **WHEN** and the **WHERE** of system stress while remaining solvable fast enough to support active exploration.
+Yet, even after four decades of development, most country models are still assembled as one-off craft projects: each team starts again from raw data, spends months on cleanup and mapping, and produces an artefact that is hard for others to reuse or maintain.

 What a useful model needs (to be useful)
 =========================================